High School Students Aim Higher with Research at Embry-Riddle

 Learn more about the project in Lamar’s student blog.

-Using telescopes, NASA sources and Python programming techniques, Avila focused on how scientists perform astrological research on Earth.
+Using telescopes, NASA sources and Python programming techniques, Avila focused on how scientists perform astronomical research on Earth.
 Working alongside Dr. Noel Richardson, assistant professor of Physics and Astronomy, Avila learned to collect, analyze and interpret astronomical data.

 Learn more about the project in Avila’s student blog.